Klortho/jatsdoc/README.md

   Because we're using the fragment identifier to specify the entry itself, we'll need something like `#p=entry;t=target`.

+* Related to that are the "letter links" in the index page [here](http://jatspan.org/niso/archiving-1.0/#p=index), that need to be fixed to use that scheme.

+* Update the version of the Tag Library content.
+What is deployed right now is from "May 2012", but the latest and greatest is from August.

 * Make a custom favicon.
 Right now we're still using the jqapi one.

 * Search needs to support matching headers ("categories" and "subcategories").
 Right now, you only see the matching leaf nodes ("entries").

+* Port other (earlier) documentation sets in, if there is a demand for it.

 * When you open a hyperlink to another entry, the nav panel should scroll to bring that into view.